 Subscribers pay a fee to Open Digital Cooperative to help keep the project running and pay for product development.

-In doing so, you’re demonstrating your support for LocalGov Drupal, value-for-money public services, and the open source community.
+You’re demonstrating your support for LocalGov Drupal, value-for-money public services, and the open source community.

-Subscribers get everything a contributor does plus additional benefits.
+Subscribers get everything a contributor does, plus additional benefits.

 Event & networking

-- Access to LocalGov Drupal events
+- access to LocalGov Drupal events

-- Discounts on tickets to LocalGov Drupal events
+- discounts on tickets to LocalGov Drupal events

 Lead generation & thought leadership

-- Listing as a recommended supplier on the LGD website
+- listing as a recommended supplier on the LGD website

-- Company profile page on the LGD website featuring a case study
+- company profile page on the LGD website featuring a case study

-- Present to councils at community meetings either online or face to face
+- present to councils at community meetings either online or face-to-face

 - LGD representative can attend your event / client meeting where possible